advaittrivedi/html-tag-builder/README.md

   </td>
 </tr>

-You can build above structure with html-tab-builder:
+You can build above structure with html-tag-builder:

 var answerElId = 'BS003.0';
 var radioButtonTd = new element('td');